 Does home insurance cover belongings not in my home?

-Protect your phone, laptop and other possessions when you take them with you away from home.
+Protect your phone, laptop and other possessions, even when you leave your house with them.

-Does homeowners insurance cover my personal property when I’m not at home?
+Does homeowners insurance cover personal property outside my home?

 There are two ways to protect your belongings away from home: Included off-premises coverage and scheduled personal property coverage.